 The years went by.
 The little girl grew up, the magazine got misplaced, her father passed away, but the blue dome of Samarqand and her dream of seeing it was not forgotten.
-Friends and family, who knew of this, would often ask when she was visiting Samarqand.
+Friends and family, who knew of this dream of hers, would often ask when she was visiting Samarqand.
 Her answer always was, “I don’t know when.
 All I know is that one day I will.”

 That day came four decades after she had first declared her intention to visit Samarqand.
 Last month, the now not-so-little girl made that trip to Samarqand and other places in Uzbekistan.
 There was a touch of the unreal when her plane landed in Tashkent and she couldn’t help but wonder if she was part of a dream.
 The fresh, cold air that hit her when she exited the aircraft convinced her that this was no dream, but the real thing ! 🙂

-The trip unfolded the way she had envisoned in her dreams and her planning.
+The trip unfolded the way she had envisoned in her dreams.
 Only it was better.
 Initially, it was the monuments and their architecture that captured her attention.
 But as the trip progressed, the country came alive though its landscape, flora, fauna, foods, bazaars, music, culture, history, narratives and the people.
 The places acquired special characteristics and became memorable for that reason — sleepy Nukus, mysterious Khiva, spiritual and layered Bukhara, pleasing Shakhrisabz, cultured and elegant Samarqand, and modern Tashkent.

 A very small selection of the 2000+ images captured by the now not-so-little girl during the trip.
 Please click on the any of the pictures to see the details.